SumeetRai/SumeetRai/README.md

 - 👋 Hi, I’m @SumeetRai
 - 👀 I’m interested in Business
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently Working on Web development
-- 💞️ I’m looking to collaborate on Instagram
+- 💞️ I’m looking to collaborate on Freelacing
-- 📫 How to reach me Youtube chanel=Intelligentrai &
+- 📫 How to reach me out sumeetrai901@gmail.com
-- Instagram=sumeetrai_8

 <!---
 SumeetRai/SumeetRai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.